 - Find out the faults and inefficiency in business.

-- Plays an essential role in planning a project and manages the cost and resources as they were aware of project management principles and methods.
+- They are essential in planning and managing the cost and resources as they know project management principles and methods.

 - Business Analyst tests the system to make sure everything is working correctly.